Edwin-165/twss-3d-salatiga/README.md

 * **`stb_image.h`:** This header file is included directly in the project.
 Ensure it's in your `include` directory (as shown in `main.cpp`).

 ### 📝 Side Note
-_This code is a bit chaotic and far from optimized—think of it as a creative sandbox rather than production-grade elegance 😅🙏.
-Also, don’t forget to update the texture file paths when changing themes, or you'll get that mysterious “invisible object” vibe._
+_This code is a bit chaotic and far from optimized—think of it as a creative sandbox rather than production-grade elegance.
+Also, don’t forget to update the texture file paths when changing themes, or you'll get that mysterious “invisible object” vibe._ 😅🙏

 ### 📥 Cloning the Repository